 Molecules of the dye adhere to DNA strands and fluoresce under UV light, showing you exactly where the bands are within the gel.
 Despite its advantage, the downside is that ethidium bromide is a potential carcinogen, so it must be handled with great care.

-The dye exhibits 1000-fold greater UV fluorescence once it is bound to nucleic acids.
+The dye exhibits 1000-fold greater UV fluorescence enhancement once it is bound to nucleic acids.
 It then penetrates thick and high percentage agarose gels and can be used in formaldehyde gels.

 Because fluorescence of the unbound molecule is so low, destaining is not required.
 License-holder Molecular Probes have also (since the launch of SYBR Gold) developed and marketed SYBR Safe and SYBR Green which are safer alternatives to ethidium bromide.

-The SYBR Green I is more sensitive for use with double-stranded DNA, while SYBR Green II, on the other hand, is best for use with single-stranded DNA or RNA.
-Like the popular Ethidium Bromide stain, these highly sensitive stains fluoresce under UV light.
+SYBR Green I is more sensitive for use with double-stranded DNA, while SYBR Green II, on the other hand, is best for use with single-stranded DNA or RNA.
+Like the popular ethidium bromide stain, these highly sensitive stains fluoresce under UV light.

-Testing also indicates there is little or no genotoxicity on Syrian Hamster Embryo (SHE) cells, human lymphocytes, mouse lymphoma cells, and in the AMES test.
+Testing also indicates there is little or no genotoxicity on Syrian Hamster Embryo (SHE) cells, human lymphocytes, mouse lymphoma cells, or noted in the AMES test.
 The stain can be used with a blue-light transilluminator which causes less damage to the DNA being visualized and offers better efficiency for later cloning.

-It is also a good choice if you are using low-melting point gels for recovery of DNA.
+It is also a good choice if you are using low-melting-point gels for recovery of DNA.
 It is very stable at high temperatures and has very low fluorescence on its own, but is highly fluorescent when bound to DNA.
 Eva Green has also been demonstrated to have very low or no cytotoxicity or mutagenicity.